gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 ## Features

-* Will work on grand and upright pianos.
+* Works on grand and upright pianos.
-* Will work with the action separate from the piano or as a silent system in a full piano.
+* Works with the action separate from the piano or as a silent system in a full piano.
-* Will work with a digital keyboard, using sensors on the digital keys.
+* Works with a digital keyboard, using sensors on the digital keys.
 * Can use as part of innovative new musical instruments.
 * Sends data via 5-pin serial MIDI.
 * Measures and sends hammer velocity and, optionally, damper velocity over MIDI.